GET ON BOARD

 The Board of Directors is the governing body for the Owners of Fare Share.
 It is composed of nine people, all Owners of Fare Share, elected by Owners.
 Terms for Directors may range from one to three years as needed to ensure no more than three terms are scheduled to expire every year.

-The Board is responsible for ensuring organizational performance on behalf of all of Fare Share’s Owners.
+The Board is responsible for ensuring organizational performance on behalf of all of Fare Share’s Member-Owners.
 This work includes developing clearly stated expectations through written policies; delegating responsibility for, and authority over, the achievement of stated objectives; and monitoring compliance with written policies.

 As Will Rogers said, “Even though you are on the right track—you will get run over if you just sit there.”
-The Board of Fare Share utilizes the Co-op’s Bylaws and Policy Governance to guide it’s decisions and actions.
+The Board of Fare Share utilizes the Co-op’s Bylaws and Policy Governance to guide its decisions and actions.
 Reports are assigned to the nine Board Members on a PG Schedule published in January.
 Reports are due one week prior to the Board meetings.
 The Board should be strategic and visionary with its view toward the future of our cooperative, rather than focusing solely on the short-term.
 Ends Policies articulate the results that Fare Share aims to accomplish:

 ENDS 1: ACCESS TO PRODUCTS

-ENDS 2: COOPERATIVE BUSINESS/ SUSTAINABILITY
+ENDS 2: COOPERATIVE BUSINESS/SUSTAINABILITY

 ENDS 3: COMMUNITY EDUCATION

-ENDS 4: COMMUNITY CULTURAL CENTER
+ENDS 4: COMMUNITY ACTIVISM

 By devoting time to focus on the big-picture vision of Fare Share, the Board will ensure that we adequately position our organization for the maximum benefit of our Owners, as well as anticipate trends and values, which may have a critical impact on our relevance and survival.